ChristopherGra/Requirement-Management-Tool/README.md

 ## Important Note About Sample Data

-**All content in this repository is generic and fictional.** The `sample_requirements_specification.pdf` contains only basic software application requirements created for demonstration purposes.
-No classified, sensitive, or real aerospace data is included in this public repository.
+**All content in this repository is generic and fictional.** The requirement documents contain only basic software application requirements created for demonstration purposes.

 ## Features